openstack/tempest/doc/source/plugin.rst

 abstract class that should be used as the parent for your plugin.
 To use this you would do something like the following::

-  from tempest.test_discover import plugin
+  from tempest.test_discover import plugins

-  class MyPlugin(plugin.TempestPlugin):
+  class MyPlugin(plugins.TempestPlugin):

 Then you need to ensure you locally define all of the methods in the abstract class, you can refer to the api doc below for a reference of what that entails.